 This is the event to be at every year, right at the intersection of the environment and politics!
-Given what’s at stake in 2018, you don’t want to miss this year’s event featuring our special guest, North Carolina First Lady Kristin Cooper!
+Given what’s at stake in 2018, you don’t want to miss this year’s event featuring our special guest, North Carolina First Lady Kristin Cooper, and the honorees and sponsors to the left!
 Click here or on the image below to purchase your tickets and sponsorships!

 …we like to say “thank you” to our friends and champions.

 Past Green Ties